yusrak33/Dental-clinic-Chatbot-/README.md

 # Dental-clinic-Chatbot-
-An AI chatbot for dental clinics that helps patients book appointments, get service info, and answer common dental care questions quickly.
+This project is an AI-powered chatbot designed to assist patients of a dental clinic.
+It can handle appointment booking, provide information about treatments and services, answer common dental care questions, and guide patients with clinic timings and contact details.
+The chatbot is built to improve patient experience by offering instant responses and reducing manual workload for clinic staff.